HannaLAguilar/Deep/README.md

 * [Predicting bike sharing](https://github.com/HannaLAguilar/Predicting_bike_sharing): use a scratch neural networks to predict the number of bikeshare users on given day.

+### Convolutional Neural Network (CNN)

-3. [Dog breed classifier](https://github.com/HannaLAguilar/Dog-_Identification_CNN): implements an image classifier for dog breeds using CNN.
+* [Dog breed classifier](https://github.com/HannaLAguilar/Dog-_Identification_CNN): implements an image classifier for dog breeds using CNN.

+### Recurrent Neural Network (RNN, LSTM)

-4. [TV Script Generation](https://github.com/HannaLAguilar/TV_Script_RNN): train a Recurrent Neural Network (LSTM) to generate scripts in the style of dialogue from Seinfeld.
+* [TV Script Generation](https://github.com/HannaLAguilar/TV_Script_RNN): train a Recurrent Neural Network (LSTM) to generate scripts in the style of dialogue from Seinfeld.

+### Generative Adversarial Neural Network (GANs, DCGANs)

-5. [Face Generation](https://github.com/HannaLAguilar/Face_generation): use a DCGAN on the CelebA dataset to generate images of new and realistic human faces.
+* [Face Generation](https://github.com/HannaLAguilar/Face_generation): use a DCGAN on the CelebA dataset to generate images of new and realistic human faces.

+### Deployment AWS SageMaker

-5. [Deploying a Sentiment Analysis](https://github.com/HannaLAguilar/Sentiment_analysis_Web): use AWS SageMaker to build a sentiment analysis web app to classify a movie review into negative or positive.
+* [Deploying a Sentiment Analysis](https://github.com/HannaLAguilar/Sentiment_analysis_Web): use AWS SageMaker to build a sentiment analysis web app to classify a movie review into negative or positive.

-### Others projects:
+## Others projects:

 * [Concrete crack](https://github.com/HannaLAguilar/Concrete_Crack_Classification): implements an image classifier for concrete cracks data.